php-aop/lalr/docs/parsing.md

 parser only the grammar, needs to be computed every time we instantiate the parser.

-Grammar analysis is costly; if you need the speed, a far better choice would be to precompute the table beforehand (perhaps as a part of your build process) like this:
+AbstractGrammar analysis is costly; if you need the speed, a far better choice would be to precompute the table beforehand (perhaps as a part of your build process) like this: